thiagolioy/faststrap/README.md

 If you are familiar with the command line and Ruby, install `faststrap` yourself:

     sudo gem install faststrap

+## Contribute
+My goal here is to be the bootstrap platform for several development environments.
+Install your dev environment into a machine should be somthing very easy to do.Contributors are more than welcome,please help me to achive this goal.
+This project is new and still misses lots of things such as:

+- Better handling InstallActions order
+- Other environments besides ios (Android, Rails, Web, Node)
+- Better test coverage

 ## License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.